bitovi/canjs.com/readme.md

 	npm install

+If you need to re-generate the docs while testing some changes, run:

+	./js scripts/doc.js

-To re-generate the site, Dash docsets, and all other content, run:
+To simply re-generate the site, docset, and all other content, run:

     grunt docjs

-If this is all you needed to do, you can skip to the Deploy section below.

 ## Additional instructions and options